 - In June of 2012, seven members of the Merrimack community traveled to rural Haiti as part of the inaugural student trip to Haiti.
 The traveling participants included Marc, Brian and Kevin, along students Mollie Fitzgerald and Chelsea Jacoby (Athletic Training); and Dan Borges and Maggie Jacques (Civil Engineering).

-- In January of 2013, Merrimack continued it’s work in rural Haiti.
-The week-long trip gave the 10 trip participants the opportunity to improve access to clean water and provide health care for musculoskeletal injuries.
+- During week long trips taking place in January and June of 2013, Merrimack continued it’s work in rural Haiti.
+The trips gave the 10 trip participants the opportunity to improve access to clean water and provide health care for musculoskeletal injuries.

 Merrimack’s partnership with Project Medishare currently focuses on one Civil Engineering and one Athletic Training goal:

-- Provide the town of Casse with clean water.
-Currently the residents of Casse are required to draw all its water from the local, cholera-contaminated river (Civil Engineering in Haiti).
+- Provide the town of Marmont with clean water.
+Currently the residents of Marmont are required to draw all its water from the local, cholera-contaminated river (Civil Engineering in Haiti).

 - Provide health care and education for those who suffer from activity-related injuries.
-Currently, Haitians who suffer an injury while working have no access to this type of health care and risk losing their livelihood (Athletic Training in Haiti).
+Currently, people living in Marmont who suffer an injury while working have no access to this type of health care and risk losing their livelihood (Athletic Training in Haiti).

 Our efforts in Haiti focus on three steps: